Fort Kochi & Kochi City 🛺 India

 Our 3-week west-coast India travel plan started in Trivandrum, continuing on to Kovalam and Varkala – using buses and trains.

 From Varkala, we took a train to travel the 169 kms up to Kochi.
-In Fort Kochi, we expected more of a cultural experience than our previous destinations.
+In Fort Kochi, we hoped for more of a cultural experience than our previous destinations.

 We arrived at Ernaculum Town station in Kochi later than expected – it was already getting close to dusk.
 We didn’t know it, but we still had another 1 hour journey to take us to our guesthouse in Fort Kochi.